Form 8.3 - The Vanguard Group, Inc.: StoneX Group Inc.

 |StoneX Group Inc Registered Shs

-Börse aktuell - Live TickerNach EZB-Entscheid: ATX etwas fester -- DAX nähert sich Rekordhoch -- US-Börsen freundlich -- Asiens Börsen schließen tiefer
+Börse aktuell - Live TickerNach EZB-Entscheid: US-Börsen schließen erneut erholt -- ATX letztlich wenig bewegt -- DAX zum Handelsende stärker -- Asiens Börsen schließen tiefer